Ameba-AIoT/ameba-arduino-d/.github/PULL_REQUEST_TEMPLATE.md

 -----------
 ## Description of Change
-Please describe your proposed Pull Request and it's impact.
+Please describe your proposed Pull Request and it's impact. \
+*eg.*
+- Feature:
+- API Updates:
+- Misc:

 ## Tests and Environments
-Please describe on what Hardware, SDK, IDE, OS that tested this Pull Request and how if necessary.
+Please describe on what Hardware, SDK, IDE, OS that tested this Pull Request and how if necessary.  \
-(*eg. Tested on AMB21, ambpd_arduino V3.1.7, Arduino IDE 2.3.0, Windows 10*)
+*eg.*
+- AMB21
+- ambd_arduino V3.1.7
+- Arduino IDE 2.3.0
+- Windows 10

 ## Remark related links
-Please provide links to related issue, PRs etc.
+Please provide links to related issue, PRs etc. \
+*eg.*
-(*eg. Closes #issue_number*)
+- Closes #issue_number